 URL Filtering Best Practices

 Palo Alto Networks URL Filtering protects you from web-based threats, and gives you a simple way to monitor and control web activity.
-To get the most out of URL Filtering, you should start by whitelisting the applications you rely on to do business.
+To get the most out of URL Filtering, you should start by creating allow rules for the applications you rely on to do business.
 Then, review the URL categories that classify malicious and exploitive content—we recommend that you block these outright.
 Then, for everything else, these best practices can guide you how to reduce your exposure to web-based threats, without limiting your users’ access to web content that they need.

 - Get visibility in to your users web activity so you can plan the most effective URL Filtering policy for your organization, and roll it out smoothly.
 This includes: